anitatruscott02/Data-Driven-Banking-Campaigns-Unlocking-customer-engagement-through-analytics./README.md

 How Do Subscription Rates Vary Across Job Types?
 ![SubRateJobType](https://github.com/user-attachments/assets/0d8beee9-4b8c-4b33-9a10-c7834c26eb0e)
-Customers in blue-collar jobs, such as manual workers and technicians, show a higher subscription rate.
+Customers in blue-collar jobs, such as manual workers and technicians, show a lower subscription rate.
 This suggests that the bank's marketing campaigns are resonating more with working professionals.

 Which Contact Methods Yield the Highest Subscription Rates?
 ![effectivenessContactMethod](https://github.com/user-attachments/assets/d3d077f6-40df-46a9-bf6c-af741b446fba)